antoine-bussy/qpp-examples/README.md

 ## About

 Quantum++ Examples are examples of Quantum Computing in C++ using the [Quantum++](https://github.com/softwareQinc/qpp) library.
-Most examples illustrates the equations, examples and exercises from Nielsen, M., & Chuang, I. (2010). *Quantum Computation and Quantum Information: 10th Anniversary Edition*.
+Most examples illustrate the equations, examples and exercises from Nielsen, M., & Chuang, I. (2010). *Quantum Computation and Quantum Information: 10th Anniversary Edition*.
 Cambridge: Cambridge University Press.
 [doi:10.1017/CBO9780511976667](https://doi.org/10.1017/CBO9780511976667)